vigvam-db/web/content/o-nas/nas-tym.md

 Martina Burgetová, grafika

-Pavel Sýkora, web a IT
+Pavel a Michal Sýkorovi, web a IT